photon-js/photon/example/app-hono-cloudflare/README.md

-### demo: how to use a framework using PhotonJS
+### App using a framework powered by Vite and Photon

 Relevant files:
-- [server.ts](./server.ts): generic PhotonJS entry, compatible with any adapter
+- [server.ts](./server.ts): user server entry, can be any server that Photon supports (Hono, Express.js, Fastify, H3, ...)
-- [vite.config.ts](./vite.config.ts): this is where we define our PhotonJS entry, and declare Cloudflare adapter
+- [vite.config.ts](./vite.config.ts): this is where the user tells Photon where his server entry lives, and where the user adds Photon's Cloudflare adapter (if he doesn't use `@photonjs/auto`)
-- [wrangler.toml](./wrangler.toml): required when targetting cloudflare.
-Contains a `main` property pointing to a PhotonJS entry
+- [wrangler.toml](./wrangler.toml): required when targetting Cloudflare, contains a `main` property pointing to a Photon virtual file (the "real server entry" which wraps the user server entry)

 ### scripts